12 points, SCA Band 1, 0.250 EFTSL

 Flexible mode offers a stand-alone online offering that allows students to learn and engage in content and assessment in a supported way.
 It also provides a face-to-face component over the semester to engage students with the online learning content, which students can attend if they are able and interested.

 Minimum total expected workload equals 288 hours per semester comprising:

-- Contact hours for on-campus* flexible students:
+- Contact hours for flexible students:

 - 36 contact hours of online activities

 - one intensive block (usually from Thursday to Sunday)